Farzan-del/Rag-Chatbot/README.md

-to run the code you must make the following folder struture for which you need to download this file first.
+to run the code you must make the following folder struture for which you need to copy raw file and paste in notepad first.
+It will make you clear with the folder structure.
+Make folder structure like that and download all the libraries from requirements.txt file and then run this project.